nikobuildbricks/nikobuildbricks/README.md

 im a really heavy scott kin

-i also really like pyroscott and owenscott PLEASE INT IF UR PYRO OR OWEN WHEN IM SCOTT!!!!
-X_^

 <!--
 **nikobuildbricks/nikobuildbricks** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.